When to Classify a Worker as an Independent Contractor

 What is the Difference Between an Independent Contractor and an Employee?

-When engaging independent contractors, it is important to have a general awareness of the differences between independent contractors and employees to remain compliant and minimize the risk of misclassification.
+When engaging independent contractors, it is important to have a general awareness of the differences between independent contractors and employees so that you can remain compliant and minimize the risk of misclassification.

 There are many different laws, tests, and guidance documents that govern whether a worker should be classified as an employee or an independent contractor.
 These nuances can quickly become confusing, and sometimes even contradictory, for businesses.